faltimiras/Shepherd/readme.md

 There are 2 already coded simple rules:
 - AccumulatedNRule : Accumulates elements until desired amount is reached
-- NoDuplicatesRule: In an stream of elements just "propagate" elements that are not equal to previous element (This rule only works alone and only with NoDuplicatesKeyExtractor )
+- NoDuplicatesRule: In an stream of elements just "propagate" elements that are not equal to previous record (This rule only works alone and only with NoDuplicatesKeyExtractor )

 **Callback**